After Regal, COVID-19 Forces AMC Theater Chain To Consider Bankruptcy: Report

 At present, 104 theaters in the U.S are yet to reopen.
 These units represent 17% of AMC's properties in the U.S. and have contributed 23% to the domestic revenues in 2019.

-Why Does It Matter: Movie theaters are facing multi-pronged setbacks as the lockdown measures have forced movie-goers to stay home and tune into the closest alternative -- online streaming platforms.
+Why Does It Matter: Movie theaters are facing multi-pronged setbacks as the lock down measures have forced movie-goers to stay home and tune into the closest alternatives -- online streaming platforms.

 On the other hand, the federal guidelines have imposed restrictions on the number of attendees in a cinema hall, which directly impacts daily cash collections.